-The temperance question was an engaging topic in Kansas from its earliest territorial and statehood days.
+From its earliest territorial and statehood days, the temperance question was an engaging topic in Kansas.
 The Kansas Territorial Legislature of 1855 enacted a law entitled “An act to restrain dramshops and taverns and regulate the sale of intoxicating liquors.”
-It provided that a special election should be held on the first Monday of October 1855, and every two years thereafter, in each municipal township in each county, and in each incorporated city or town in the territory, to take a vote of the citizens upon the question whether dramshops and tavern licenses should be issued for the two years following the election.”
+It provided that a special election should be held on the first Monday of October 1855 and every two years thereafter, in each municipal township in each county and in each incorporated city or town in the territory, to take a vote of the citizens upon the question whether dramshops and tavern licenses should be issued for the two years following the election.”

 The vote was to be by ballot, either “In favor of dramshops” or “Against dramshops.”
 Before a license could be given to tavern keepers, grocers, or other liquor sellers, a majority vote had to be cast by each municipality in favor of the measure.
-A majority of householders were required to petition for the vote to be held.
+Most householders were required to petition for the vote to be held.

 Further action on the liquor question was taken by the Legislature of 1859, which included an act “to restrain dramshops and taverns and regulate the sale of intoxicating liquors.”
-It provided that a county business or city should grant no license unless the petition requesting the dramshop, tavern, or grocery license was signed by a majority of the householders in the township, county, or ward where the license was sought.
-However, all incorporated cities containing 1,000 or more inhabitants were exempted from this act, such cities possessing full powers to regulate licenses for all purposes and dispose of the proceeds thereof.
+It provided that a county business or city should grant no license unless the petition requesting the dramshop, tavern, or grocery license were signed by most householders in the township, county, or ward where the license was sought.
+However, all incorporated cities containing 1,000 or more inhabitants were exempted from this act, such cities possessing full powers to regulate licenses for all purposes and dispose of the proceeds.
 This law fixed the tax upon the dramshop keeper at not less than $50 nor more than $500 for 12 months.
 The fine for selling liquor without a license was not to exceed $100 for the first offense.
-For the second and subsequent offenses, the fine should not be greater than $100.
+The fine should not be greater than $100 for the second and subsequent offenses.
 Still, the offender might be indicted for a misdemeanor and fined not less than $500, and imprisoned in the county jail not less than six months.
 It was made a misdemeanor to sell liquor on Sunday, the Fourth of July, to anyone known to be in the habit of getting intoxicated or to any married man against the known wishes of his wife.
 All places where liquor would be sold in violation of this act were declared nuisances.
 In addition, damages could be recovered by every wife, child, parent, guardian, employer, or another person who should be injured in person, property, or means of support by any intoxicated person or in consequence of intoxication, and a married woman could sue as a single person.

 The temperance sentiment continued to increase and was very strong by 1867.
 Lecturers from the East addressed the subject, enlarging and stimulating the temperance feeling throughout the state.
 In 1869 all the territorial and state laws of Kansas were revised, and the so-called Dramshop Act went into effect on October 31, 1869, providing in part: